jack-y-xu/cevns_sim/README.md

 # cevns_sim
 Geant4 simulation of liquid argon detector written from scratch that focuses on CEvNS glow and associated processes.

-Supports adding multiple types of events and switching amongst them.
+Code is written as to support adding multiple types of events and switching amongst them.

 ## Events